-The laundry room is perhaps not the most exciting in College, but it is definitely a great facility to have, and one you'll certainly use.
-In here are all the things you'll need to do your laundry washing machines, driers, irons etc. The system has recently been revamped and is now internet based, using a system familiar to that which you can pay for meals in Hall.
+The laundry room is perhaps not

+the most exciting room in college, but it is a great facility to have, and one you'll certainly use.
+In here are all the things you'll need to do your laundry washing machines, driers, irons etc. There are also new washing machines in the Levine building.